permutationlock/aven.h/README.md

-# libaven: a small portable C library for slices, results, arenas, and more
+# libaven: a tiny portable C library and build system

-I love programming in C, but I almost always need slices, optionals, and result types (a.k.a. "errors as values").
+I love programming in C, but I always need slices, optionals, and result types (a.k.a. "errors as values").
-The `aven.h` header contains a few minimal and unintrusive definitions.
+The `aven.h` header contains unintrusive definitions for these types.
 It also defines a debugger friendly `assert` macro and bounds checked slice access macros.

-In total library includes:
+The library has expanded to include:

  - slices, optionals, and results: `aven.h`
  - arena allocation: `aven/arena.h` ([inspired by this post][2])
- - slice based strings: `aven/string.h`
  - command line argument parsing: `aven/arg.h`
  - a C build system: `aven/build.h`, `aven/build/common.h`
+ - portable file system interaction: `aven/fs.h`
  - a tiny SIMD linear algebra library: `aven/glm.h`
+ - portable process execution and management: `aven/proc.h`
+ - slice based strings: `aven/string.h`
+ - a bare-bones test framework: `aven/test.h`
- - portable shared library loading: `aven/dl.h`
+ - portable high precision timing: `aven/time.h`
  - portable directory watching: `aven/watch.h`

 Everything is cross-platform (POSIX[^1] and Windows).

 ## Minimizing namespace polution

-All identifiers for functions, variables, and macros will be in snake case and begin with a prefix for the corresponding header path, except for those defined in `aven.h`.
-E.g. the allocate function defined in `aven/arena.h` is `aven_arena_alloc`.
+All identifiers for functions, variables, and macros are snake case and begin with a prefix for the corresponding header path, except for the core defined in `aven.h`.
+E.g. the alloc function defined in `aven/arena.h` is `aven_arena_alloc`.

 When built as a separate translation unit using the build system (see below), the headers will only include the following C standard headers:
 `stddef.h`, `stdbool.h`, `stdint.h`, and `stdassert.h`.
 If compiling for C11 then `stdalign.h` and `stdnoreturn.h` are also included.
-If using the standalone `aven/time.h` portable timing header, then the C std lib's `time.h` is included for `timespec` support.
+If using the standalone `aven/time.h` portable timing header, then the libc `time.h` is included for `timespec` support.

-When used as a header only library (by defining the `AVEN_IMPLEMENTATION` macro) a small number of other C standard library headers will be included.
+When used as a header only library via the `AVEN_IMPLEMENTATION` macro, a small number of other C standard library headers will be included.
-For POSIX targets, a few POSIX specific headers will be included.
-For Windows targets, bespoke definitions are used in lieu of any Windows or MinGW POSIX specific headers.
+For Windows targets, bespoke definitions are used in lieu of any Windows, MSVC, or MinGW platform specific headers.
+For POSIX targets, some files require POSIX features to be enabled via the `_POSIX_C_SOURCE` macro, and some POSIX specific headers may be included, e.g. `fcntl.h`, `sys/stat.h`, `sys/wait.h`, and `unistd.h` [^3].

 ## Aven C build system